 Our success depends on the continued efforts of our directors, executives and senior vice presidents, many of whom have worked with VOXX for over three decades, as well as our other executive officers and key employees.
 We have no employment contracts with any of our executive officers or key employees, except our President and Chief Executive Officer, as well as certain executive officers of Audiovox Germany, Klipsch and Hirschmann.
-The loss or interruption of the continued full-time service of certain of our executive officers and key employees.
+The loss or interruption of the continued full-time service of certain of our executive officers and key employees could have a material adverse effect on our business.